nietaki/erlangEditor/README.md

 You can also run `make test` to test the project

+### Testing concurrent changes
+It is difficult to see how the code works with concurrent changes when you run it on a single machine.
+But you can (sort of) using iTerm 2.
+Open a terminal window, split it (Shell -> split vertically), and launch a client in each.
+Then, right-click each of the window splits and from the context menu choose `Toggle Broadcasting Input`.
+You can now type to both clients at the same time!

+Thanks to @fala for pointing this out to me!

 ## How to run the benchmark?
 In one console window run `make server` and leave it be.